 $ curl -U ismail:pass123 --proxy-ntlm -x 192.168.100.150:8080 http://linuxtect.com

-Set Proxy Configuration As Environment Variables
+Set Proxy Configuration As Bash Environment Variables

-Alternatively the IP address can be used like below.
+Alternatively, the IP address can be used like below.

-Disable curl Proxy Configuration
+Disable curl Proxy Temporarily

 The curl proxy can be configured in the curl configuration file or in the environment variables.
 This makes usage of the curl easier and less typing.
 But in some cases, we may need to disable the current proxy configuration for curl and connect directly.
 The –noproxy parameter can be used to disable the currently existing proxy configuration.